 Workshops are led by volunteers and workshop fees do not go into volunteers’ pockets!
 Fees cover volunteers’ expenses (such as gas), certain supplies, and venues.
 Experience has demonstrated that these nominal fees also reduce no-shows and drop-outs.
 Fees for volunteer-led workshops also support the ACCVI Course Subsidy Program.

 Rates for courses and workshops vary, but are always posted in the description.
-For more information on fees and the Education Section budget, please see the ACCVI budget.
+For more information on the Education Section budget, please see the ACCVI budget.

 Where is your course schedule?